offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Sketcher Workbench/Elements_TOPIC
 ```

-A constraint limits the possible values for an element's parameters.
-For example, a line may have an endpoint constrained onto the X-axis, in which case the position of that endpoint must always have a Y position of 0.
+A constraint_FC limits the possible values for an element_FC's parameters.
+For example, a line may have an endpoint constrained_FC onto the X-axis, in which case the position of that endpoint must always have a Y position of 0.

 ```{seealso}
 FreeCAD/Sketcher Workbench/Constraints_TOPIC
 ```

-The subsections below detail the various constraints available.
+The subsections below detail the various constraints_FC available.

 `{ref} https://wiki.freecad.org/Basic_Sketcher_Tutorial`